HuseinGhadiali/Codenames-with-AI/README.md

 This implementation of Codenames is written in Python and uses several libraries such as PySimpleGUI, Pygame, and VLC.
 The game starts with a loading screen that plays a video using the VLC library.
 The game board is then displayed using PySimpleGUI, with a 5x5 grid of buttons representing the words.
 The game also includes sound effects using the Pygame library.

 The game logic is implemented in several Python files.
 The `main.py` file contains the main game loop and calls functions from other files to handle events such as submitting a clue or clicking on a word button.
 The `loadingscreen.py` file contains the code for playing the loading screen video.
 The `game.py` file contains functions for handling game events such as changing the color of a button when it is clicked or ending the game when one team wins.
 The `ui.py` file contains functions for creating the game windows using PySimpleGUI.
-Finally, the `words.py` file contains functions for generating new words for the game and finding similar words to use as clues.
+Finally, the `words.py` file contains functions for generating new words for the game and finding similar words to use as clues which it does through cosine similarity.
+It checks the words list of the game with the glove model.
+The model used - Twitter (2B tweets, 27B tokens, 1.2M vocab, uncased, 25d, 50d, 100d, & 200d vectors

 PysimpleGUI has multiple themes, everytime you run or restart the game, you'll get a different theme.